-The 2015 MCAT format emphasizes problem solving, analysis, and reading comprehension.
-In addition to testing competencies in chemistry, biology, biochemistry and physics, it also has a section that tests competencies in sociology and psychology, so students preparing for medical school should take a course in each of these social science disciplines.
+The MCAT format emphasizes problem solving, analysis, and reading comprehension.
+In addition to testing competencies in chemistry, biology, biochemistry and physics, it also has a section that tests competencies in sociology and psychology, so students preparing for medical school should take a courses in social science disciplines relevant to the competencies.
 At Washington and Lee, there are a number of ways to meet these social science competencies, which are outlined in a separate document, found at http://www.wlu.edu/document/mcat-information.

 To evaluate which W&L courses will help prepare you for the MCAT Biological and Biochemical Foundations of Living Systems section, see the document found at https://www.wlu.edu/document/mcat-chemistry-and-biology-course-coverage.
 It details specific W&L biochemistry and biology courses and how significantly their content overlaps with the content tested in this MCAT section.